Going on a Bear Hunt around your local neighbourhood in Adelaide

 You could also go for a drive in the car if you prefer to stay off the footpaths and still participate in your ‘bear hunt’.
 Perhaps share the idea with your family and friends who live in other suburbs and plan a drive-by past the addresses you are already familiar with.

-Join the Facebook Group ‘We’re Going On A Bear Hunt Australia’ to see what everyone is doing – it currently has 4,200 members (as at 25 March 2020).
+Join the Facebook Group ‘Adelaide Bear Hunt Group’ to see what everyone is doing around Adelaide.

-Join our Play & Go Community Facebook Group here to let us know if you are participating locally.
+Join our Play & Go Community Facebook Group here to let us know if you are participating and to chat in our own space.

 It’s community-minded ideas like this which will help to lift the spirits of young children during a stressful and very difficult time for many families.
 Enjoying a little time outdoors and waving to neighbours from afar keeps us connected.
 Currently in Australia there are more and more children staying at home and getting some exercise is important for healthy bodies and minds.
 This activity is a wonderful way to make social distancing and self-isolation restrictions more bearable for kids (pun intended).
 The hashtag #putyourteddyout is gaining momentum with pics of teddies on social media.